Annablaa/Quaternion/README.md

 Consider Two approaches in code implementations( union_pygame.py and clear_vizual.py)

 1. Relative Movement (Delta Quaternion – Pygame)
-Files: QuaternionTo2DMotion, MotionVisualizer

    Tracks change in orientation over time.

    Movement behaves like a virtual mouse or pointer.

    Uses pygame to simulate screen and cursor.

    Includes smoothing and deadzone to reduce jitter.

    Great for interactive apps, games, or gesture control.

 2. Absolute Orientation (Euler Angle Mapping – Matplotlib)
-File: QuaternionToScreen

    Converts quaternion to absolute tilt-based position.

    Maps roll/pitch directly to X/Y screen coordinates.

    Uses matplotlib to visualize motion + trail.

    Simple and ideal for data visualization or orientation demos.